 There are times in your life when renting is the best decision for you to make.
 The local housing market can also make homeownership extremely expensive, even if you’re otherwise ready to own a home.
 You might not have the money for a down payment, or a down payment plus closing costs plus expenses of homeownership.

-Talking through all of these things with a real estate agent to help you gauge readiness for homeownership.
+Talking through all of these things with a local real estate agent to help you gauge readiness for homeownership.
 And think about this information when making your decision.

 Debating between renting and buying?